TropicalBastos/Poke-League/README.md

 ## Features

 - Inline editable AJAX cells so that values can be updated on the fly
-- The table is sorted in real time by current row's score
+- The table is sorted in real time by the current row's score
 - The score is automatically calculated by the wins, draws and losses cells
 - Add, delete and update cells without a single page reload
 - Ability to reset the season so that all values are set back to 0